openshift-labs/rhsummit18-cloudnative-guides/env-info.md

 ## Appendix: Environment Info

-You find all urls, hostnames, usernames and passwords that are needed during the labs in this page.
+You'll find all urls, hostnames, usernames and passwords that are needed during the labs in this page.
 Note that the urls are also embedded inside the labs so that you don't have to go back and forth between this page and the labs.